danbev/learning-nodejs/README.md

     |                                                                                          |
     +------------------------------------------------------------------------------------------+

 The execution stack is a stack of frame pointers.
-For each function called that function will be pushed onto the stack.
+For each function called, that function will be pushed onto the stack.
 When a function returns it will be removed.
 If that function calls other functions they will be pushed onto the stack.
 When all functions have returned execution can proceed from the returned to point.
-If one of the functions performs an operation that takes time progress will not be made until it completes as the only way to complete is that the function returns and is popped off the stack.
+If one of the functions performs an operation that takes time, progress will not be made until it completes as the only way to complete is that the function returns and is popped off the stack.
 This is what happens when you have a single threaded programming language.

 Aychnronous work can be done by calling into the WebAPIs, for example calling setTimeout which will call out to the